November 23, 2022

 2. Get a gift card

 If you aren't comfortable visiting stores in-person, you can offer your financial support in the short term by buying a gift card.
 When the time is right to stop by, you’ll be ready!
 You can also, of course, gift a card to a friend or loved one.

 Do you visit a local fitness center, take yoga classes, or use some other local service on subscription?
 If you can afford it, you might consider continuing paying; even if you aren’t using it right now.

 4. Get your favorite takeout to-go (or delivered)

 If dining in isn’t an option, you can still get that delicious dinner with curbside pick-up or delivery.
 Some local restaurants offer their own delivery services, and there are other local delivery services you can take advantage of as well.

 5. Support local artists

-	Craft fair season is upon us once again, and though the times of visiting crowded convention centers may be far away, many venues are offering outdoor, socially distanced and virtual fairs to let you find those cute crafts you love while staying safe.
+Craft fair season is upon us once again, and though some may not be comfortable visiting crowded convention centers, many venues are offering outdoor, socially distanced and virtual fairs to let you find those cute crafts you love while staying safe.

 Support the Community